Report unauthorised Gypsy and Traveller encampments

 The complaint and summons will then be served on the occupants, after which a further 24 hrs must elapse before the court case is held.

-Once an eviction order has been issued to the council, it will be served on the occupants of the encampment, after which they have 24 hours to leave.
+Once an eviction order has been issued to us, it will be served on the occupants of the encampment, after which they have 24 hours to leave.

-If the occupants fail to leave, the council will instruct bailiffs to remove all the vehicles and caravans from the land.
+If the occupants fail to leave, we will instruct bailiffs to remove all the vehicles and caravans from the land.

 Once the encampment is removed, we will request our waste team to clear and clean the location of any waste, which we aim to do within 48 hours.